fortunewalla/airportdb/README.md

 For complete installation instructions, please refer to http://flughafendb.cc

 There are two ways to install.
-The file paths are written assuming you are in the `dbfiles` directory.
+The file paths are written assuming you are in the `db` directory.

 1. Using `mysql`